OR, AN ACCIDENT BEFORE LEAVING FOR PARADISE, JUST THE USUAL SHIT FROM A CRASHING AND BASHING OLD BIRD.

 The bus ride.

 OK, it was a very stereotypical Mexican farce.
 I arrived early to make sure I got a bloody seat.
-I said to the guys there to make sure that they kept me a seat when it arrived, I was so early I went over the road for a couple of beers to ensure the high I already had on the painkillers was reinforced, then came back and saw the wreck of a van used for this trip.
+I said to the guys there to make sure that they kept me a seat when it arrived, I was so early I went over the road for a couple of beers to ensure the high I already had on the painkillers were reinforced, then came back and saw the wreck of a van used for this trip.
 By any standards it was a disaster and already loaded with bags of cement, crates of beer luggage and some strange long tubes that ran under the seats to ensure that you would have to sit in a terribly twisted way for what was a four-hour journey rather than the two and a half hours promised previously.

-We left the bus and taxi station, us motley crew who had climbed and squeezed their way onto an already overladen jalopy.
+We left the bus and taxi station, a motley crew who had climbed and squeezed their way onto an already overladen jalopy.
 No wiggle room was left and as soon as we left we saw the main road was cut off by an accident and seemingly a woman was waiting for someone else to get on board our sardine can so much reversing hooting and reopening of the creaky door new meeting points arranged for our mystery passenger.
 Finally, we got out of the log jam of chaos and picked him up from outside of a bloody ubiquitous OXO.
 Thinking we were finally on our way I breathed a sigh of relief.
 We chugged on for two more minutes and then pulled into a garage for fuel and tyre pressure checks.
 The jolly old driver then shouted out that we could pick up some snacks at the garage OXO and use the restrooms.
 There was a queue outside OXO.
-Trembling with fury I stayed on the bus then suddenly thought I’d best go for the final wee so climbed over all the shit and went for my security wee.
+Trembling with fury I stayed on the bus and then suddenly thought I’d best go for the final wee so climbed over all the shit and went for my security wee.
 We were just around the corner from where we had started and half an hour into our journey.
 Anyway finally ‘poot poot’ and we were off down to the coast and the side of the beach I hadn’t yet visited.
 There was mile upon mile of the backs and entrances of private clubs hotels and bars and restaurants.
 Smart chic, ethnic chic, chic chic, it never ended.
 Plastic people queued and lurked and clashed long talons and fake boobs.
 It was straight from Dante’s Inferno.
 I hadn’t realised the extent of this industry, amazing.
 Repulsive yet fascinating I looked slack-jawed at this monstrosity.
 Beachside is a whole different Tulum and not a sight I wish to repeat.
 It’s clearly an overspill of Cancun now and a very unpleasant side of humans who have no soul at all.

 Upon actually getting past the hell that is Tulum Beach we got on the real Mr Bumpy road and had to proceed with ridiculous caution.
-With my knees up to my chin and the man next to me who seemed rather keen to keep chatting in a really insensitive way after I told him I was quiet because in pain, I found myself thinking that I had pushed myself too hard and this trip had been foolhardy.
+With my knees up to my chin and the man next to me who seemed rather keen to keep chatting in a really insensitive way after I told him I was quiet because I was in pain, I found myself thinking that I had pushed myself too hard and this trip had been foolhardy.
 My long legs were being squidged in by his much shorter ones and one knee was rubbing painfully on the rope on the back of the chair in front.
-I pretended to gaze out the window and then grimly continued with my rummy game on my Ipad which I had bored of playing since the beginning of this farcical journey.
-The road was long and hard but after a couple of hours, we saw a gap and finally the first lagoon of the area.
+I pretended to gaze out the window and then grimly continued with my rummy game on my Ipad which I had tired of playing with since the beginning of this farcical journey.
+The road was long and hard but after a couple of hours, we saw a gap and finally the first lagoon in the area.
 The sun was setting.

 I can’t even tell you how beautiful it was.
 As I clambered over the cases and bags of cement to get off our death trap of a van, I could smell the superb sea air.
-I walked across to the lagoon to take in the sunset then over the road to the open sea and long narrow beach.
+I walked across to the lagoon to take in the sunset, then over the road to the open sea and long narrow beach.
 It is the narrowest part of this long isthmus and is truly beautiful.
 Gulping down some of that briny air I felt hope.
 We reboarded and the rest of the journey was in the dark until we arrived at the village that is Punta Allen.
 People were dropped off at various points mine being the second to last and god!
 A sight for sore eyes.

 Roseliz is a family run business and David welcomed me a gave me a quick rundown about mainly the electricity hours.
 (10/2 and 6/12.
 This also means for the WiFi too) and showed me to my lovely room that has a sea view and is twenty steps away from the aquamarine sea.
 With tables and hammocks set in the sand and a small kitchen opposite the walkway by the lower rooms and plants everywhere I could see that this would be a fine place for my recuperation.
 However, my broken body was paying the price for that long tortuous trip.
 Shaken all over for what turned out to be closer to five hours in that tin can will rattle even a fit body.